benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 Fulfillment Offerings adjusts the results based on what you send, making for an efficient way to drive the experience.

 Listed below are the allowed [location type and fulfillment type](#whats-in-an-offering) combinations you can send in the request.
-These two values express the customer's chosen [intent](#intent) to receive that item.
+These two values express the consumer's chosen [intent](#intent) to receive that item.
 Invalid combinations result in an error because inventory cannot be fulfilled.

 **Valid Location Type/Fulfillment Type Combinations**